HPInc/printos-box-api-samples/java/README.md

 Code was written in Eclipse Neon

 External libraries used:
- * Apache HttpComponents
+ * Apache HttpComponents (last tested with version 4.5.13)
- * org.json
+ * org.json  (last tested with version 20140107)

 The JAR files to the libraries are not included.
 You will need to download and configure the jars to your build path to compile and run the project.
 You may also use different libraries to create the needed JSON strings and Http requests.